 Child Custody & Visitation

-Child Custody & Visitation Attorney in Manhattan
+Manhattan Child Custody & Visitation Services

 Divorce is a painful process for everyone involved, but especially the children who can experience severe trauma during the separation.
 While no one intentionally wants to subjugate their children to great emotional pain and confusion, sometimes the complex battle for child custody gets so charged and aggressive that no one notices the subtle but damaging effects upon the children involved.
-This is why the Law Office of Julio E. Portilla, P.C. will stop at nothing to make sure that all parties, including the judge and jury, remember that the focus of your case if for your child's well-being.
+This is why the Law Office of Julio E. Portilla, P.C. will stop at nothing to make sure that all parties, including the judge and jury, remember that the focus of your case is for your child's well-being.

 There is nothing more heartbreaking than children feeling the loss of their parents through divorce.
-You can rest assured that our child custody and visitation lawyer in Manhattan, is dedicated to serving your child’s needs at any cost.
+You can rest assured that our child custody and visitation lawyer in Manhattan is dedicated to serving your child’s needs at any cost.

 Call us today at (917) 909-6166 for a child custody attorney who can give you personalized, dependable family law support.